-The base maximum building height in the GMU zone is 3 stories or 45 feet, whichever is less, unless the height bonus in (b) below is applied.
+The base maximum building height in the GMU zone is 3 stories or 45 feet, whichever is less, unless the height bonus in Subsection 19.303.4.B.3 below is applied.

 3. Height Bonuses

 A building can utilize one of the development incentive bonuses of this subsection.